yuntat/SC1015-FDAA-MINI-PROJECT-GROUP-9/README.md

 * DSAIMiniProject.ipynb: Full code for Data Extraction, Data Visualisation, Data Cleaning, Machine Training and Prediction Model

 * Excel: Dataset excel sheet

+* Report: Full report on the project

 ### Models used, new concepts, Algorithms and Libraries: